nishjeki/nishjeki.github.io/_posts/2016-04-12-Keeping house cool in summer.md

 Its April and current temperature outside is nearly 40 degree C. Inside its stays comfortable throughout the day.
 At night its little more warmer though and requires AC if more occupants sleeping in the same room.

 ### Easy to Remember
 Simple trick when to open the curtains or windows or doors is to go out and feel the temperature.
-If is cooler outside than inside, then its better to open up the house else keep it closed.
+If its cooler outside than inside, then its better to open up the house else keep it closed.